Bringing your computer to Berkshire

 - Bring all disks and paperwork that came with your computer.
 This will help us help you if your computer is in need of service.

 - Consider how you will backup the important data on your laptop's hard drive.
 Laptop hard drives frequently fail, leaving the unprepared in a potentially very painful and unfortunate situation.
-Berkshire provides students with space on our servers to securely store important academic work.
+Berkshire provides students with Google Drive to securely store important academic work.
 This storage is not large enough, however, for students to store their music, video, or picture libraries, or any other system files or configuration information.
 We strongly recommend that students have an external hard drive that is at least as large as the hard drive in their laptop and use Apple's TimeMachine or Windows Backup utilities to create backups that will allow for fast restore of all programs, files, and configuration information if the hard drive should need to be replaced.

 - Bring a case or protective sleeve for your laptop.